sumehta/question-generation/README.md

 # Question Generation from Declarative Sentences #

-*Update: If you have a feature request please open an issue and I might implement it, or feel free to submit a pull request.*
+*Update: If you have a feature request please open an issue or feel free to submit a pull request.*

 Given a statement of text such as,
 >Handheld devices find ways to bolster U.S. homeland defense and response.